 Passed as Present

 Catalogue Essay for exhibiton with the Lodeveans Collection at York City Art Gallery, York January 2008.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 When I was a child I loved playing Pelmanism, a game of memory.
 Two sets of playing cards are laid out, face down.
 Each player turns two cards over at a time, memorising each card’s position, and, eventually, learning to pick up matching pairs in order to win.